 Check the table below for enrollment requirements for the fall, spring, and summer terms.
 Note that correspondence courses don’t count toward your credit hour totals.

-Summer enrollment requirements apply to students who have not been enrolled at IUPUC the previous five months.
-If you’re beginning your IUPUC education during the summer term, you won’t be able to start until the second eight weeks.
+Summer enrollment requirements apply to students who have not been enrolled at IU Columbus the previous five months.
+If you’re beginning your IUC education during the summer term, you won’t be able to start until the second eight weeks.

 Keep your financial aid